 Death or neurological damage as a result of intravascular air embolism introduced during intravascular infusion/bolus administration or through a haemodialysis circuit.
+Not to be included

 - The introduction of air emboli: via surgical site (particularly Ear, Nose and Throat surgery and neurosurgery), during foam sclerotherapy and during the insertion of a central venous catheter. - Where the introduction of the air embolism is deliberately by the patient.